mikeyaworski/Utility-Discord-Bot/README.md

 - [Google Cloud Engine (GCE) instructions](/docs/GCE-Instructions.md)
 - [Digital Ocean Droplet instructions](/docs/DO-Instructions.md)

-1. Make sure you are using Node v14 or above, since some of our dependencies require this.

 ## Environment Variables
 Create a `.env` file in the root of your project folder.
 You can use `.env.example` as a starting point.